sigstore/docs/content/en/gitsign/usage.md

 ### Verifying the Transparency Log

-As part of signature verification, `gitsign` not only checks that the given signature matches the commit, but also that the commit exists within the Rekor transparency log.
+As part of signature verification, Gitsign not only checks that the given signature matches the commit, but also that the commit exists within the Rekor transparency log.

-We can manually validate that the commit exists in the transparency log by
+We can manually validate that the commit exists in the transparency log by running:
-running:

 ```sh
 $ uuid=$(rekor-cli search --artifact <(git rev-parse HEAD | tr -d '\n') | tail -n 1)